Skip to main content

 Data cleaning is performed based on the dataset's defined group information.

-• Group information is specific for each loaded dataset and is defined for "unknowns" during sample registration, see section groups and variables.
+• Metadata is specific for the loaded results and is defined for "unknowns" during sample registration, see section groups and variables.

-• If metadata is not selected, all loaded samples are treated as one group.
+• If no metadata is selected, all loaded samples are treated as one group.

 No metadata selected